ideapark/career/refs/theelementsofstyle/4-words-and-expressions-commonly-misused.md

 Dictionary; The New Fowler's Modern English Usage, Third Edition, edited by R.
 W. Burchfield; Modern American Usage: A Guide by Wilson Follett and Erik Wensberg; and The Careful Writer by Theodore M. Bernstein.

+*Aggravate*. *Irritate*.
+The first means "to add to" an already troublesome or vexing matter or condition.
+The second means "to vex" or "to annoy" or "to chafe."

+*All right*.
+Idiomatic in familiar speech as a detached phrase in the sense "Agreed," or "Go ahead," or "O.K."
+Properly written as two words -- all right.

+*Allude*.
+Do not confuse with elude.
+You allude to a book; you elude a pursuer.
+Note, too, that allude is not synonymous with refer.
+An allusion is an indirect mention, a reference is a specific one.

+*Allusion*.
+Easily confused with illusion.
+The first means "an indirect reference"; the second means "an unreal image" or "a false impression."